kurko/ember-sync/README.md

 #### Creating records

-To save records, you can do the following
+To save records, do the following:

 ```js
 var user, book;